Want to read your dog's mind? Japan's boom in weird wearable tech

 That figure is predicted to leapfrog to 13.1 million units in 2017.

-Perhaps the best indication of the boom in this industry was the introduction of Tokyo's first Wearable Tech Expo in 2015 -- at launch, it was the largest wearable tech fair in the world with 103 exhibitors.
+Perhaps the best indication of the boom in this industry was the introduction of Tokyo's first Wearable Expo in 2015 -- at launch, it was the largest wearable tech fair in the world with 103 exhibitors.

 It has featured electronic kimonos, cat communication devices, and electronic gloves to record a pianist's finger work.